khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 Only Presets used on buttons or area scenes are retireved automatically, but knowing a preset href one could add it manually to use it.

+### SINGLE SETPOINT THERMOSTAT
+Thermostat with one setpoint, used for Lutron with HVAC zones.
+Has SET SETPOINT, SET MODE (Heat, Cool, Auto, Em.Heat, Off) and SET FAN AUTO (Auto, On).

+**Note**: If a dual setpoint thermostat is configured to behave as single setpoint (for example, by enabling HEAT mdoe only), then it should be added as a SINGLE SETPOINT THERMOSTAT.
+This thermostat will map the enabled mode setpoint to the current setpoint.

+### DUAL SETPOINT THERMOSTAT
+Thermostat with two setpoints, used for Lutron with HVAC zones.
+Has SET HEAT SP, SET COOL SP, SET MODE (Heat, Cool, Auto, Em.Heat, Off) and SET FAN AUTO (Auto, On).
+Heat and Cool setpoint may have a compulsory difference between them stated by the Lutron device, which is kept when changing setpoints.

+### Changelog
+#### v0.5 | 12/10/2022
+ - Adds support to OpenCloseStop as MOTOR shade

 <!-- TODO:

 Discovery